caseywilliams/tk-example/README.md

 changes and run `(reset)` to reload the app or `(stop)` to shutdown the app.

-In addition, the functions `(context)` and `(print-context)` are available to print out the current trapperkeeper application context.
+In addition, the functions `(context)` and `(print-context)` are available to access or print out the current trapperkeeper application context.
 Both of these take an optional array of keys as a parameter, which is used to retrieve a nested subset of the context map.

+Try `(keys (context))` to see the top-level keys.
+Try `(context [:service-contexts :ConfigService])` to fetch the `:service-contexts` entry in the context, and fetch the `:ConfigServices` entry from that.

 ## License